 I am a PhD candidate at the University of Illinois at Chicago in the Department of Computer Science, where I am being advised by Chris Kanich.
-I also closely collaborate with Jason Polakis and Blase Ur.
-I received my undergraduate degree in Electrical Engineering from the Lahore University of Managment Sciences (LUMS), Pakistan before I moved to Chicago in 2015.
+I also closely collaborate with Blase Ur and Narseo Vallina-Rodriguez.

 My research interests span the domain of security and privacy on the Internet.
-I focus on understanding privacy leakage on the Internet, socio-technical aspects of cybercrime and human factors in security.
+I focus on understanding online privacy, socio-technical aspects of cybercrime, and human factors in security.
 I am also interested in usable security, cybercrime economics, and Internet censorship.
 A lot of my work incorporates insights from empirical analysis to suggest primitives in order to improve the security, reliability and the performance of the Internet.

-- Jan 2018: Our work on retrospective cloud management has been accepted at CHI 2018.
+- Dec 2017: Our work on retrospective cloud management has been accepted at ACM CHI 2018.

 - June 2017: Awarded the WEIS 2017 travel grant, will be visiting San Diego.

-- June 2017: Moving to Berkeley, CA. Will be working at ICSI on understanding privacy aspects of commercial VPN services.
+- June 2017: Relocating to Berkeley, CA and will be working at ICSI on understanding the privacy aspects of commercial VPN services.

 - May 2017: I have been awarded the Information Controls Fellowship sponsored by the Open Technology Fund.
 Details can be found here.